KevinHa59/BinaryTreeVisualize/README.md

 6. Delete Node with 0 child
 7. Delete Node with 1 child
 8. Delete Node with 2 child
+9. Custom Node - add details to node.
+(Need more work)

 More functions are creating.